 - Prone to suspicious behaviors, frequently get into fights or trouble with the law

 - A sudden need for money or financial crisis

 - Built tolerance for alcohol and drug use; user needs to use more of the substance to obtain the same effects

 - Deterioration of physical appearance, such as weight loss or gain, and change in personal grooming habits

-- A sudden change in friends, activities or hobbies
+- A sudden change in friends, activities, or hobbies

-If you begin to experience one or several of the symptoms above, you may be at risk.
+If you experience one or several of the symptoms above, you may be at risk.
 Genetics contribute to your likelihood of developing an addiction, especially if there is a history of alcohol or drug abuse in your family.
 If you find yourself turning to drugs or alcohol more frequently to absolve feelings of stress or sadness, contact your student health center to learn more about addiction and the next steps available to you on campus.
 It is important to know and understand that addictions need to be taken seriously and treated effectively with the assistance of a professional healthcare provider.

 Recognizing the signs of addiction can be difficult, especially if you’ve never witnessed or experienced them first-hand.
-It’s not always clear when alcohol or drug use has turned from recreational to habitual, and those who don’t want to admit they have a problem will use tactics that evade and undermine your worry.
+It’s not always clear when alcohol or drug use has turned from recreational to habitual, and those who don’t want to admit they have a problem will use tactics that evade and undermine your concerns.

 What Should You Do If You Believe Your Friend Has An Addiction?